 If you are looking to develop a great hunting partner and not Hunt Tests, NFHRA is still the place for you.
 The skills learned at the training nights are the same skills a great hunting dog needs.

-2020 hunt test training nights will be announced soon.
+2022 hunt test training nights can be found on the Official Calendar Page.
 We will have two groups for training, one focusing on young dogs working to Junior Hunter standards and another focusing on Senior/Master Hunter standards.
 Check the NFHRA Facebook page for more announcements.

 Training Sessions and Hunt Tests will take place at Kelley Farm located 10 miles north of Hwy 36 on County Rd 15 (Manning Trail).
 Other training sites may be announced here and on our facebook page.